sf-wdi-37/materialize/README.md

 **Note:** There's an error in the image above.
 Can you find it?
 Maybe after you have a bit more background on the 12 column layout system.

-Bootstrap's grid system is based on the idea that a page layout for any given screen size is represented with 12 fluid **columns**.
+The Materialize grid system is based on the idea that a page layout for any given screen size is represented with 12 fluid **columns**.
 Columns are always horizontally contained in **rows**, which in turn are contained inside of a larger `container` (container > row > column).
 But why 12?

 #### 12 is the best number